Home

 - Jihad

-Wargame about the expansion of Islam and the Arab empire.
-One player portrays
+War game about the expansion of Islam and the Arab empire.
+One

-two and when it appears that one side is about to lose, the
+in two and when it appears that one side is about to

-players exchange pieces and resume the game from different
+lose, the players exchange pieces and resume the game from

-sides!
-Unfortunately the game needed a lot more development.
-When
+opposite sides!
+Unfortunately, the game needed a lot more

-it first reached me, it had no victory conditions!
-When I
+development.
+When it first reached me, it had no victory

-wrote and finally received these, I learned that it was
+conditions!
+When I wrote and finally received these, I learned

-trivial to break the game.
-The player not playing the Arabs
+that it was trivial to break the game.
+The player not playing

-can use the march attrition system (which is borrowed from
+the Arabs can use the march attrition system (which is borrowed

 their last unit an immense distance and thus be sure of killing